parkerhutchinson/stereo-resume/README.md

 #### HQ Trivia Google Actions game - Senior Developer
 HQ Trivia in partnership with Google Actions team to develop custom Google Actions game based around the HQ Trivia brand.
 Using Dialogflow; A tool built by Google to facilitate training natural language assistants/applications; a custom built API on AWS EC2/Lambda functions.
 Using these technologies create a unique interactive voice guided gaming experience in the HQ brand.
 Was sent to IO 2019 where google featured the product on  stage during the developer keynote.

-#### Daftboard.com - Backend/Front-end
-A online fantasy sports betting site for the fantasy sports curious and amateur betting scene.
-As full stack JS developer on this project I was tasked with maintaining the Django 1.9 backend and React 15.x front-end.

-#### Lycoming.com - Backend/Front-end
-The Leader in aircraft Engine sales and parts supply.
-A marketing site with a multi-role user portal where suppliers can connect with distributors and manage their own individual profiles. users can search a large database of engines and engine parts.
-Printable engine spec-sheets and a complete mobile experience.

 ---